Transgender rights in the United States: Identity documents

 Identity documents are a major area of legal concern for transgender people.
-Different procedures and requirements for legal name changes and gender marker changes on birth certificates, drivers licenses, social security identification and passports exist and can be inconsistent.
-Many states have historically required sex reassignment surgery to change their name and gender marker; however, there are increasingly few states where this is the case, with Alabama being one of the last.
+Different procedures and requirements for legal name changes and gender marker changes on birth certificates, driver's licenses, Social Security identification, and passports exist and can be inconsistent.
+Many states have historically required gender-affirming surgery to change the name and gender marker; however, there are increasingly few states where this is the case, with Alabama being one of the last.

 Also, documents which do not match each other can present difficulties in conducting personal affairs—particularly those which require multiple, matching forms of identification.
 Furthermore, having documents which do not match a person's gender presentation has been reported to lead to harassment and discrimination.

-Name change

-Transgender people often seek legal recognition for a name change during a gender transition.
-Laws regarding name changes vary state-by-state.
-In some states, transgender people can change their name, provided that the change does not perpetrate fraud or enable criminal intent.
-In other states, the process requires a court order or statute and can be more difficult.
-An applicant may be required to post legal notices in newspapers to announce the name change—rules that have been criticized on grounds of privacy rights and potentially endangering transgender people to targeted hate crimes.
-Some courts require medical or psychiatric documentation to justify a name change, despite having no similar requirement for individuals changing names for reasons other than gender transitioning.
+Previously issued federal documents generally remain valid until expiration under agency guidance; passport policy has changed multiple times since 2021 and—per agency guidance reflected below—was reinstated on June 17, 2025 to allow sex-marker changes (including "X") after an earlier suspension.